machikoyasuda/sophiehe.github.io/netflix.md

 A washed-up cartoon horse attempts to make his way back into the Hollywood limelight.
-What better place to validate his craving for attention than on the Internet?

-In support of Netflix's Season 2 premiere, we broadcasted BoJack’s cynical thoughts across a variety of digital platforms through viral tweets, illustrations, and branded content.
+What better place to validate his craving for attention than the Internet?
+For Netflix's cult show _BoJack Horseman_, I crafted copy across a variety of social platforms in the form of character profiles, viral tweets, and branded asset copy.

 ### LinkedIn

-We expanded BoJack's universe beyond traditional social media by creating LinkedIn profiles for the show's colorful supporting cast of professionals: a feline talent agent and a business executive (actually, he's just three kids stacked on top of each other).
+I expanded BoJack's universe beyond traditional social media by creating LinkedIn profiles for the show's colorful supporting cast of professionals: a feline talent agent and a business executive (actually, he's just three kids stacked on top of each other).

 ![LinkedIn](linkedin.png)